-5.2 Responsibility
+5.1 Responsibility

-- 5.2.1 The Contractor is responsible for pollution prevention for the duration of the contract and until such time as permanent measures, such as permanent drainage and silt mitigation controls, are deemed to be adequate and appropriately constructed. - 5.2.2 This responsibility will include the actions of any third party who is sub-contracted by the Contractor or otherwise involved in the project. - 5.2.3 It is the responsibility of the Contractor to contact SEPA, other statutory and non-statutory bodies in the vicinity of and downstream of the proposed project so that the requirements and interests of these parties are adhered to and protected throughout the duration of the Contract. - 5.2.4 The Contractor is familiar with and executes works in accordance with the guidance provided in the SEPA Pollution Prevention Guidelines and other guideline documents as detailed in Section 17. - 5.2.5 The Contractor ensures that all staff and subcontractors working on site will be familiar with pollution prevention and mitigation measures as detailed in this document; this includes subcontractors, Employer's direct contractors and other Employer's representatives working on the site.
+- 5.1.1 The Contractor is responsible for pollution prevention for the duration of the contract and until such time as permanent measures, such as permanent drainage and silt mitigation controls, are deemed to be adequate and appropriately constructed. - 5.1.2 This responsibility will include the actions of any third party who is sub-contracted by the Contractor or otherwise involved in the project. - 5.1.3 It is the responsibility of the Contractor to contact SEPA, other statutory and non-statutory bodies in the vicinity of and downstream of the proposed project so that the requirements and interests of these parties are adhered to and protected throughout the duration of the Contract. - 5.1.4 The Contractor is familiar with and executes works in accordance with the guidance provided in the SEPA Pollution Prevention Guidelines and other guideline documents as detailed in Section 17.

-5.3 General Pollution Prevention Measures
+5.2 Pollution Prevention and Mitigation Measures